martynas-subonis/model-serving/README.md

 | **Application start time (s, n=15 mean)** | 4.342             | 1.396            | 0.348                 |

 ## Conclusions

-**IMPORTANT: As already mentioned in [Benchmark Context](#benchmark-context) - when interpreting benchmark results, it is important to avoid treating them as generalizable values.
-The absolute performance can vary significantly depending on the hardware, OS and ABI on which the model is deployed.
-For the purposes of this exercise, the focus should be on the relative performance differences between different serving strategies.**

 - **ONNX Runtime Significantly Improves Performance:** Converting models to ONNX and serving them with ONNX Runtime greatly enhances throughput and reduces latency compared to serving with PyTorch.
 Specifically: